 Sometimes just called Martha Washingtons, Martha Washington Balls, or just Coconut Bon Bons, you won't like these if you aren't a fan of coconut, because they are definitely coconut central, but oh my goodness, are they just little bites of heaven if you do.

 Though recipes vary wildly on the amounts, many seem to be heavy on powdered sugar, so when I ran across this recipe in my Gooseberry Patch cookbook, I thought I'd give it a try.
 I'm glad I did because it uses significantly less powdered sugar, a little more coconut, and more butter - right up my alley, wouldn't you say?
 These were much creamier.
 Nothing could be easier either.
 It's a simple "batter" made from coconut, powdered sugar, condensed milk, melted butter and pecans.
+Omit the pecans and add in slivered almonds for an Almond Joy take.

 Mix that up and there's your dough.
 Nothing to it.
 Because this particular recipe doesn't use nearly as much powdered sugar as many recipes out there, it isn't stiff like others, which is great because they are much creamier inside, and not overly sweet.
 That also means you will need to give it time in the fridge to firm up.
 Just prepare the dough the night before you want to make them and put it in the fridge overnight.
 If you still find your dough isn't stiff enough, all you need to do is add powdered sugar a little at a time until it is the right consistency.